fiann/jshub-core/website/help/install.markdown

 <http://localhost:3000/test/results/>

-For more detailed instructions please see the [testing guide](testing.html) file.
+For more detailed instructions please see the [testing guide](testing.html).

 ## Support